Tapu Lele Raid Guide – Best Counters, Weakness, CP & Strategy

 Moonblast Fairy Very High

-Future Sight Psychic Extremely dangerous
+Future Sight Psychic Extremely Dangerous

-• Dodge Future Sight
+• Dodge Future Sight whenever possible

-4. Not Using Steel Types Enough
+Not Using Steel Types Enough

 • Metagross